I’m a cautious, smart mom and my child choked. And it was my fault.

 I’m just trying to say—it can happen to any one of us.
 Even the “careful” ones.

-I’m taking a CPR class the first chance I get.
+I took a CPR class the first chance I got.
 I hope with my entire being I never feel that helpless again.

 And as careful as I am, I can be more so.
 I hesitated about the peanut M&M. My mom gut questioned it.
 And my mom brain or heart or who knows what overruled it.